0xlgtm/0xlgtm.com/content/blog/musings-of-a-nobody.md

 - Long term preventive maintenance is always better than short term corrective repair.

 # Happiness
-- Happiness is an emotion and emotions are fleeting.
-Aim to be content instead.
+- Pursue contentment over fleeting emotions like happiness.
 - Jealous is the root of all evil.
-Social media is a curation of the best parts of life.
+Social media is a highlight reel of life's happiness.

 # Life
 - Nobody is going to remember you except your kids.
 - Life is all about making compromises.
-- Life is hard enough so don't be too hard on yourself.
-Remember to celebrate your wins, no matter how small.
+- Celebrate your victories, no matter how small, and be kind to yourself.
-- Avoid hyperoptimizing your time.
-Not everything is an opportunity cost.
+- Avoid over-optimizing time; not everything is an opportunity cost.
-- Curiosity driven living.
+- Embrace curiosity-driven living.
-- Never forget the ones who helped you to get to where you are today and pay it forward.
+- Never forget those that helped you to get to where you are today and pay it forward.
-- A few deep & meaningful relationships is much better than many superficial ones.
+- Few deep relationships are more valuable than many superficial ones.
 - We can all agree to disagree.
 - "Common sense" is different for different people.
-- Listen to what your life is telling you instead of trying to force yourself to fit into the mould that society has created for you.
+- Listen to your life instead of conforming to societal expectations.
 - Life is full of ups and downs.
 Having experienced "down" is the only way to truly appreciate "up".

 # Death
-- You may very well die tomorrow so don't plan too far ahead into the future.
+- You may very well die tomorrow so live in the present and don't plan too far ahead into the future.

 # Choice
-- Always choose experiences over making more money.
+- Prioritize experiences over money.
-- Too much self-help is worst than no self-help.
+- Self-help is like a drug, don't be addicted to it.
 - Less is more.
 Focus.
-- Control the things that you can control and ignore those that you can't.
+- Control what you can; ignore the rest.
 - Legacy is overrated.
 - Innovation is for geniuses and losers.
-- You're going to be spending the bulk of your life working so do what excites you.
 - Don't waste your time doing things that won't help you to achieve your goal.
-- Instead of picking a goal in life, choose a way of life that you know you will enjoy.
+- If you don't have a goal in life, consider choosing a way of life that you know you will enjoy.
 - You don't know what you don't know so the only way to know is to try.
 - If you've tried 10 different things and you still don't know what to do, it is your responsibility to find the 11th thing.
-- Instead of writing down what you like to do, write down the things that you hate / cannot compromise on.
+- Instead of trying to find something you like to do, focus on avoiding something you hate / cannot compromise on.
 - Be the main character in your life.
 - It's okay to float around if you're not sure of what to do.
 But you'll need to make a choice eventually and be patient with progress.
 - Do what is right when no one is looking.
 - If you don't ask, the answer is always no.
 - If you don't try, you'll regret it in the future.
 - There are only a few things in life that are truly irreversible.
-- You have to live with the consequences of your action.
+- Live with the consequences of your action.

+# Luck
-- People often mistake hard work for luck.
+- Hard work is often mistaken for luck.

 # Extras